Nursing RN to BS Completion - Online

 NUR 401 Modes of Inquiry in Nursing

 This course introduces the student to a comprehensive overview of the nursing research process.
 Research designs including qualitative, quantitative and mixed methods approaches will be examined.
 Concepts essential for understanding, interpreting, analyzing, and applying research to clinical nursing practice will be emphasized.
 Students will synthesize research evidence to enhance critical thinking and guide clinical decision-making.
 To continue in the nursing program the student must maintain a grade of C+ (77) or higher in this course.
-Prerequisite(s): Any 300 level nursing course.
-Corequisite(s): MTH 110
+Prerequisite(s): Any 300 level nursing course with a grade of C+ or higher and MTH 110 with a grade of C or higher.

 NUR 404 Nurse as Advocate and Change Agent